bearmug/erlang-pure-migrations/README.md

  * Validated MySQL implementation obviously featured with [**implicit commit**](https://dev.mysql.com/doc/refman/5.7/en/implicit-commit.html) behavior, which means that truly transactional MySQL upgrades limited in scope.
-At the same time you free to use another MySQL library or have your own transaction callback, as it is proposed by [API](#quick-start).
+At the same time you may adjust MySQL transaction callback, as it is proposed by [API](#quick-start).
  * migrations engine **deliberately isolated from any specific database library**.
 This way engine user is free to choose from variety of frameworks (see tested combinations [here](#compatibility-table))